-The full proposal must include only the main documents and supplementary documents described in Sections 1-10 below.
+The full proposal must include only the main and supplementary documents described in Sections 1-10 below.
 The page limit for the Project Description is 15 pages.
 Proposals that are missing required sections and/or exceed the 15-page limit for the Project Description will be returned without review.

-- 1. Cover Sheet: A short informative title that begins with "NRT-IGE:" If international activities are proposed, whether or not they will be funded via the NRT award, the international cooperative activities box should be checked and the individual countries listed.
-For planning purposes, use September 1, 2015 or 2016 as the award start date. - 2.
-Project Summary (1-page limit): Provide a summary description of the IGE project that addresses the graduate education model or training elements that will be piloted or the existing pilot that will be adopted or expanded, the disciplinary field(s) involved, the knowledge that will be generated to inform implementation and adaptability of transformative approaches to STEM graduate education, and how the project is responsive to a need and/or opportunity.
+- Cover Sheet: A short informative title that begins with "NRT-IGE:" If international activities are proposed, whether or not they will be funded via the NRT award, the international cooperative activities box should be checked and the individual countries listed.
+For planning purposes, use September 1, 2016 or 2017 as the award start date for proposals submitted to the FY2016 and FY2017 competitions, respectively. - 2.
+Project Summary (1-page limit): Summarize the graduate education model or approaches that will be piloted and tested, or the existing pilot that will be adopted or expanded, as part of the IGE project.
+Describe the disciplinary field(s) involved, the knowledge that will be generated to inform implementation and adaptability of transformative approaches to STEM graduate education, and how the project is responsive to a need and/or opportunity.
 Each NSF merit review criterion (Intellectual Merit and Broader Impacts) must be addressed in a separate statement (see Chapter II.C.2 of the GPG for additional instructions).
-The summary should be written in a manner that will be informative to STEM professionals working in the same or related fields, and understandable to a scientifically literate lay reader.
-At the end of the summary, provide 4-5 keywords that specify the discipline(s) and/or research theme targeted and the model, approach and/or activity to be piloted and tested. - 3.
-Table of Contents: A table of contents is automatically generated for the proposal by FastLane or Grants gov and cannot - 4.
-Project Description (15-page limit): The Project Description must contain only Sections 4a through 4d described below - and cannot exceed 15 pages, including tables and illustrations.
+The summary should be written in a manner that will be informative to STEM professionals working in the same or related fields, and understandable to a scientifically literate lay reader. - 3.
+Table of Contents: A table of contents is automatically generated for the proposal by FastLane or Grants.gov and cannot be edited - 4.
+Project Description (15-page limit): The Project Description cannot exceed 15 pages, including tables and illustrations.
+The Project Description must contain only Sections 4a through 4d described below with the suggested headings and in the order listed. - 4a.

-a.
 Innovation(s) in Graduate Education: Describe the overarching goals of the proposed IGE with a focus on piloting and testing potentially transformative improvements in graduate education.
-Specify the approaches or models to be piloted and tested, including the target population as well as the evidence and justification for their inclusion.
-Identify the potential of the IGE project to provide appreciable and meaningful added value to the current degree programs and methods of graduate training at the institution(s) or in the discipline(s).
-Discuss the potential for extending the approaches and activities nationally and how they could advance evidence-based modernization of graduate education across STEM disciplines.
+Specify the approaches or models to be piloted and tested as well as the targeted graduate student population and the justification for their inclusion.
+Identify the potential of the IGE project to provide appreciable and meaningful added value to the current degree programs at the institution(s) or in the discipline(s).
+Discuss the potential for extending the approaches and activities nationally and how they could advance the modernization of graduate education across STEM disciplines.